 Web applications play a vital role in business success and are an attractive target for cybercriminals.
-Web application penetration testing is the process of proactively identifying applications for vulnerabilities, such as those that could lead to the loss of sensitive user and financial information.
+Web application penetration testing services proactively assess applications to identify vulnerabilities, such as those that could lead to the loss of sensitive user and financial information.

-Redscan’s CREST-certified web app pen testing team, which includes Certified Web Application Testers (CCT APP), are hugely experienced at performing web application security testing and website security testing and can help your organisation to identify and remediate a wide range of risks.
+Redscan is a CREST-certified web app pen testing company.
+Our expert team, which includes Certified Web Application Testers (CCT APP), are hugely experienced at performing web application security testing and website security testing and can help your organisation to identify and remediate a wide range of risks.

 - Injection flaws

 Redscan’s web app pen testing experts work with you to define any websites and applications in scope and devise an appropriate testing strategy.

 Our web application penetration testers use the latest intelligence gathering techniques to uncover security and technical information about the websites and applications in-scope.

 Our web application penetration testers use their offensive security expertise and knowledge of the latest hacking tools to identify exploitable security vulnerabilities.

 Once vulnerabilities have been identified, our pen testers develop and execute a plan to exploit them, but in a safe way that avoids damage and disruption.